Get to know the garden through photos.

-We envision the outdoor space as a mix of native plants, play space, herbs garden, gathering space, vegetable garden, art gallery and more.
-We started with second hand cable reels as tables, container plants and compost before children place their mark.
+The outdoor space is a mix of native plants, play space, herb and vegetable garden, gathering space, art gallery and more.
+We started with second hand cable reels as tables, container plants and compost before children placed their mark.

 Garden Design